White minimalist kitchen.

 After you receive your loan amount, get ready to start paying it back.
 Your monthly payments will be a consistent amount throughout the term of your loan and include both principal and interest.

-You may think it’s best to choose a shorter loan term, so you can pay off your debt faster.
-Remember, a 10-year term will have higher monthly payments than a 15- or 30-year term.
-Rocket Mortgage offers Home Equity Loans with 10- and 20-year fixed terms.
+You may think it’s best to choose a shorter loan term so you can pay off your debt faster.
+But remember, a 10-year term will have higher monthly payments than a 15- or 30-year term.
+Rocket Mortgage offers Home Equity Loans with 10-, 15-, 20- and 30-year fixed terms.

 Pros And Cons Of Home Equity Loans